Afghanistan: The Taliban are trying to silence the voices of journalists | DW | 13.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Once they took power, the Taliban have been striving to create an image of a modern Islamist movement.
-But behind the curtain, the journalists continue to be "a significant target" for them, says CPJ's Steven Butler.
+But behind the curtain, the journalists continue to be "a significant target" for them, says CPJ.

 Since the Taliban took power in Afghanistan, claiming to have full control of the country, they're trying to present themselves as more tolerant than 20 years ago.
 Some even speak of a Taliban 2.0.